 The Uniform Act ensures that any person displaced as a direct result of a project is treated fairly, consistently, and equitably so as not to suffer disproportionate injuries.
-Any person who qualifies as a displaced person must be fully informed of all rights and entitlements to relocation assistance and payments provided in this chapter.
+Any qualifying displaced person must be fully informed of all rights and entitlements to relocation assistance and payments provided in this chapter.
 DOT&PF may not propose or request that a displaced person waive any right or entitlement provided in this chapter.